 Jökla River, Iceland

-Located 40 kilometers to the north west of the town of Egilsstaðir on the east coast of Iceland, the Jökla River rises out of the eastern side of the Vatnajokull Glaciar flowing 100 kilometers to where it empties into the North Atlantic Ocean.
+Located 40 kilometers to the north west of the town of Egilsstaðir on the east coast of Iceland, the Jökla River is born out of the eastern side of the Vatnajokull Glaciar and flows 100 kilometers to where it empties into the North Atlantic Ocean.
 Prior to the construction of a hidro-electric dam on the river in 2006, the Jökla was one of the dirtiest rivers in Iceland because of the glacial silt it carried.
 With the dam, the reservoir served to filter out the sediment creating ideal conditions below the dam to create and excellent salmon river.
 Subsequently using salmon from some of the Jökla’s clear water tributaries, a salmon spawning and smolt release program was established.
 In just a few years the Jökla fishery reached the amazing mark of 800 salmon caught in a single season.

 Initially the fishing program was focused on the lower section of the Jökla along with its three most important tributaries: the Fossa, the Laxa and the Kalda, all included in the rotation.
 Another smaller independent river, the Fögruhlíðará which runs parallel to the Jökla in the lower part of the valley was also added to the rotation.
 All of the tributaries have naturally occuring populations of salmon and arctic char as well as sea-run and resident brown trout in the case of the Fögruhlíðará.